jsconf/wwwtf.berlin/about.md

 ---
 layout: page
-title: wwwtf.berlin Add your event
+title: About WWWTF Berlin
 ---

 ## WTF is WWWTF?
 WhatTheFest is the series of events formerly known as JSFest!
-With so many events surrounding web technologies it was about time we dropped the 'JS', in favour of a name that was more inclusive to the spectrum of topics being covered.
+With so many events surrounding web technologies it was about time we dropped the “JS”, in favour of a name that was more inclusive to the spectrum of topics being covered.

 Originally intended to be WWWTechFest, WhatTheFest sort of stuck ;)